yjwong/s2-geometry-library/README.md

 - gflags
 - OpenSSL (used for [BIGNUM](https://www.openssl.org/docs/manmaster/crypto/bn.html) functions)

 On Mac OS X, you will need install these with MacPorts using the `+universal` build flag.
+Make sure `/opt/local/bin` is not only listed in `$PATH`, but also in `/etc/paths` (otherwise Python bindings will fail to build).

 ## Building
 ### The Linux From Scratch way (also for OSX)